Digital quantum magnetism on a trapped-ion quantum computer: Quantum thermalization

-Figure \ref{fig:main_results}c shows the same error-mitigated quantum data for the intermediate temperature quench compared to exact diagonalization results for smaller systems (gray curves), along with further approximate classical methods for the $7\times 8$ lattice, providing a comprehensive comparison of the quantum data with a variety of classical approaches at the frontier of numerical simulations.
+Figure \ref{fig:main_results}e shows the same error-mitigated quantum data for the intermediate temperature quench compared to exact diagonalization results for smaller systems (gray curves), along with further approximate classical methods for the $7\times 8$ lattice, providing a comprehensive comparison of the quantum data with a variety of classical approaches at the frontier of numerical simulations.
 We explored two different classes of methods: Schr\"odinger picture methods that evolve a compressed representation of the wave function, and Heisenberg picture methods that evolve a compressed representation of the observable $Z_{\rm tot}^2$.
-For the former, we attempted to evolve the wave function using a projected entangled pair state (PEPS) ansatz and a variety of compression schemes (including full update and belief propagation).
-We found that evolving a PEPS with periodic-boundary conditions using belief propagation (BP-PEPS), and then computing $\langle Z_{\rm tot}^2\rangle$ by sampling, produced accurate observables to the longest times, though we were still not able to obtain converged results beyond about 8 Trotter steps (mainly due to GPU memory limitations, see \sref{supp:PEPS_BP}).
-Simulations in the Heisenberg picture were carried out using both projected entangled pair operator (PEPO, see \sref{supp:PEPO}) and sparse-Pauli methods \cite{Tomislav:2024,beguvsic2024real,rudolph2023classical,bermejo2024quantum,angrisani2024classically, cirstoiu2024fourier} (see \sref{supp:SPD} comparing coefficient and Pauli weight truncations).
+For the former, we attempted to evolve the wave function using a projected entangled pair state (PEPS) ansatz and a variety of compression schemes.
+We achieved the best accuracy by evolving a PEPS using belief propagation (BP-PEPS) and then computing $\langle Z_{\rm tot}^2\rangle$ by sampling, though we were still not able to obtain converged results beyond about 8 Trotter steps (mainly due to GPU memory limitations).
+Simulations in the Heisenberg picture were carried out using both projected entangled pair operator (PEPO) and sparse-Pauli methods \cite{Tomislav:2024,beguvsic2024real,rudolph2023classical,bermejo2024quantum,angrisani2024classically, cirstoiu2024fourier}.
 In general, we found PEPO evolution to be less accurate than PEPS simulations with comparable resources.
-It would be interesting to combine Schr\"odinger and Heisenberg techniques \cite{Tomislav:2024,CAMPS}, though the limitations of each independently for this quench suggests that a hybrid approach would likely face challenges in substantially extending the temporal range.
 Sparse Pauli dynamics simulations retained about 4 billion Pauli operators and used roughly $1{\rm TB}$ of memory, and while they are in principle systematically improvable with more memory they could not be converged with available resources.
-We also performed neural network quantum state (NQS) simulations using the convolutional neural network (CNN) architecture similar to Ref.~\cite{Schmitt2020}.
-The NQS is time evolved by time-dependent variational Monte Carlo (tVMC)~\cite{carleo2012localization} using the NetKet library \cite{netket3:2022}.
-By systematically increasing the number of parameters of the ansatz, we obtained good results for smaller systems, but we were not able to obtain quantitatively accurate results except at very short times for a $7 \times 8$ lattice (detailed results are presented in Appendix \ref{sec:nqs}).
-NQS-based methods are a rapidly developing field of study, and it would be interesting to see whether any of the many possible variations can be brought in agreement with the quantum data out to late times.
+We also performed neural network quantum state (NQS) simulations using a convolutional neural network (CNN) architecture similar to Ref.~\cite{Schmitt2020}, evolved with time-dependent variational Monte Carlo (tVMC)~\cite{carleo2012localization} using the NetKet library \cite{netket3:2022}.
+By systematically increasing the number of parameters of the ansatz, we obtained good results for smaller systems, but we were not able to obtain quantitatively accurate results except at very short times for a $7 \times 8$ lattice. \ddiff{Further details on the PEPS, PEPO, SPD, and NQS simulations described in this section can be found in the supplemental material.}